 If only Michael had moved away from his incompetent, irresponsible and immoral family, he wouldn't have to deal with their shenanigans.
 To his credit, he did try to leave in the beginning of season two.
 But the SEC was extra suspicious at that point.

-The show actually ends with the SEC coming after the Bluths again and Michael finally going, "Y'know what?
+The Fox run of the show actually ends with the SEC coming after the Bluths again and Michael finally going, "Y'know what?
 Fuck this."
+One of the first things in the order of business of the Netflix season was getting Michael back into his family's life.

 On the other hand, Michael can be just as bad and self-centered as the rest of the Bluths and one of the reasons as to why he hangs around is because he genuinely gets off on his own feeling of self-importance and needing to be relied on by the rest of the family.
 Him leaving the family to fend for themsleves in order to spend time with his son he previously spent the entire series neglecting is arguably positive character development in the context.